digibib/marc2rdf/README.md

 * relations can have subfields
 * string replace non-ascii characters to create uris
 * oai harvester and rdf store updates with RestClient
+* erronemous 000 marc field in normarc can be removed with perl script tools/marcfix.pl

 ## TODO